jumpinjackie/mapguide/MgDev/Doc/devguide/source/modifying_maps_and_layers.rst

 By default, newly added layers are added to the bottom of the drawing order, so they may be obscured by other layers.
 If you want to specify where the layer appears in the drawing order, use the ``$layerCollection->Insert()`` method.
-For an example, see Adding Layers To A Map on page 68.
+For an example, see :ref:`adding-layers-to-a-map`.

 .. note::